 Near Van in Van Zandt County, Texas — The American South (West South Central)

 Location.
-32° 30.941′ N, 95° 41.285′ W. Marker is near Van, Texas, in Van Zandt County.
+32° 30.92′ N, 95° 41.21′ W. Marker is near Van, Texas, in Van Zandt County.
 Marker can be reached from Interstate 20 at milepost 538, on the right when traveling west.
+Marker is located at a rest area on the I-20 westbound lanes between Exits 540 and 537; marker can only be accessed from the westbound lanes of the freeway.
 Touch for map.
-Marker is located at a rest area on the I-20 westbound lanes between Exits 540 and 537; marker can only be accessed from the westbound lanes of the freeway.
 Marker is in this post office area: Van TX 75790, United States of America.
+Touch for directions.